"I've been approached by Astound Agency.

 They also welcome story ideas and help you write a story pitch when necessary in order to present to publishers and get you published!

-Yep!
 Agents regularly take a percentage of every job you take.
-Before you join an agency I advice you to ask how big a percentage they take to make sure you are comfortable with the amount.
+Before you join an agency I advice you to ask how big a percentage they take to make sure you are comfortable with the amount against the services they provide.
 Some agencies take 10-15% and others in the higher end take 30%-40%.

 "How did you get online presence? did your agency help you with that as well?"

 Nope!
-Agents do not help you with online presence.
+Agents do not help you with online presence, so far!
 This is all on us!

 To get an online presence I suggest posting art on social media as much as possible and reaching out to artists you admire as well as equals.
 Become a friendly face they can talk to!
-Making friends is all what this is about, an isolated artist never grows so make sure you have plenty!
+Making friends is all what this is about, an isolated artist never grows so make sure you have plenty of friends or partners.

 About Art School